furins/dart-avl-tree/README.md

 ### Reverse lexicographic order

-Creates balanced tree of strings, ordered in reverse lexicographic order.
+Creates a balanced tree of strings, ordered in reverse lexicographic order.

 ```dart
  // a balanced tree of strings, ordered in reverse lexicographical